 To this familiar kind of objection, there are two equally familiar responses.
 One is to concede the objection and maintain that MMR is true and justified in some metaethical frameworks, but not others: It is not an objective truth that any reasonable and well-informed person has reason to accept.
 This may seem to concede a great deal, but for someone who is a relativist through and through, or at least is a relativist about metaethical claims, this would be the only option.
 The other response is to contest the claim that there is parity of reasoning in the two cases.
 This would require showing that the dispute about the irresolvability of moral disagreements (a metaethical debate) can be rationally resolved in a way that fundamental moral disagreements (substantive normative debates) themselves cannot.
 For example, the metaethical debate might be rationally resolved in favor of the relativist, while the substantive normative debates cannot be resolved.

-A similar point arises from the fact that it is sometimes thought to be an advantage of MMR that it maintains a substantial notion of intersubjective truth or justification: It avoids the defects of moral objectivism, on the one hand, and of moral skepticism and theories that disregard moral truth-value altogether, on the other hand, because it maintains that moral judgments do not have truth in an absolute sense, but they do have truth relative to a society (and similarly for justification).
+A similar point arises from the fact that it is sometimes thought to be an advantage of MMR that it maintains a substantial notion of intersubjective truth or justification: It avoids the defects of moral objectivism, on the one hand, and of moral skepticism and theories that disregard moral truth-value altogether, on the other hand, because it maintains that moral judgments do not have truth in an absolute sense, but they do have truth relative to the moral code of a society (and similarly for justification).
 This is thought to be an advantage because, notwithstanding the supposed difficulties with moral objectivism, morality is widely regarded as “not merely subjective,” and MMR can capture this.
 However, this purported advantage raises an important question for relativism: Why suppose moral judgments have truth-value relative to a society as opposed to no truth-value at all?
 If the relativist claims that a set of fundamental standards is authoritative for persons in a society, it may be asked why they have this authority.
 This question may arise in quite practical ways.
 For example, suppose a dissident challenges some of the fundamental standards of his or her society.
 Is this person necessarily wrong?

 Various answers may be given to these questions.
 For example, it may be said that the standards that are authoritative in a society are those that reasonable and well-informed members of the society would generally accept.
 This might seem to provide a basis for normative authority.
 However, if this approach were taken, it may be asked why that authority rests only on reasonable and well-informed members of the society.
 Why not a wider group?
 Why not all reasonable and well-informed persons?